JPmbagwu/PHSX815_Week8/README.md

 They python files

 * Neyman_Construction.py
-* MCIntegrate_Python.py
+* Numerical_Minimization.py

 can be run from the Command/Terminal line by typing:

 `<> python Neyman_Construction.py `

-`<> python MCIntegrate_Python.py `
+`<> python Numerical_Minimization.py `

-This requires a working Python distribution (so that the python executable exists) with the Python packages numpy, sympy, seed, scipy.integrate and Matplotlib also installed.
+This requires a working Python distribution (so that the python executable exists) with the Python packages numpy, sympy, seed, scipy.minimize and Matplotlib also installed.